 Mergers and Acquisitions

-In 2014 it purchased Framehawk, which provides virtual desktop and application optimization for mobile devices.
+Another 2014 purchase was Framehawk, which provides virtual desktop and application optimization for mobile devices.
 Early the previous year it acquired Redwood City, California-based mobile device management (MDM) leader Zenprise.
 Citrix integrated Zenprise with its own products to form a single, integrated enterprise product line for managing mobile devices, apps, and data.